 - Availability and resiliency

 The technologies used by the organizations to engage with consumers are evolving gradually day by day and the role of API-led connectivity seems to be a crucial integration strategy.
-Technologies like IoT, SaaS, Cloud technologies and APIs are providing more powerful tools to bring the best out of business like generating more revenue, understanding the customer better, etc. Traditionally, these integrations were done using point-to-point(P2P) integration, but those had many limitations.
+Technologies like IoT, SaaS, Cloud technologies and API led connectivity are providing more powerful tools to bring the best out of business like generating more revenue, understanding the customer better, etc. Traditionally, these integrations were done using point-to-point(P2P) integration, but those had many limitations.

 API Led Connectivity categorizes the APIs into 3 categories:

 - Experience APIs: Data can be reconfigured easily in this layer according to specific needs.
-Data is now consumed across a broad set of channels, each of which want access to the same data but in a different shape.
+Data is now consumed across a broad set of channels, each of which wants access to the same data but in a different shape.
 Experience APIs reshape this data so that it is most easily consumed by its audience through apps and devices.
 These APIs are created with reusability in mind, independent of the source systems from which that data originates.

 Advantages of API Led Connectivity:

 Here are a few advantages of API Led Connectivity: